rikukissa/etuovi-notifier/README.md

-An Azure Function to check for new Etuovi emails in GMail and send links of apartments to Telegram
+An Azure Function or Heroku cron task to check for new Etuovi emails in GMail and send links of apartments to Telegram

 ![Screenshot](docs/screenshot.png)